Megabyteceer/thing-editor/tips.md

 rotatorLocked  //dont show rotation drag point hidden   // hide in scene's tree

-__EDITOR_isPreviewObject   // true if object is prefab which currently opened to edite
+__EDITOR_isPreviewObject   //(read only) true if object is prefab which currently opened to edit